-For fine needlework, Clover has four Soft Touch crochet hooks, which vary in size from 2.25 up to 6.
-These Soft touch crochet hooks make great crochet accessories for knitting baby clothes or delicate garments.
+For fine needlework, Clover has four Soft Touch crochet hooks which vary in size from 2.25mm up to 6mm.
+These Soft touch crochet hooks make fabulous crochet accessories when crocheting baby clothes or delicate garments made with love.

 One of the greatest aspects of learning to crochet, most would agree, is undoubtedly the fact that it is far less expensive than most hobbies to initially begin with!
 Yet, once enticed, crocheters may be drawn to take a look at our amazing collection of crochet yarns and from then on it’s in your own hands!